marcoscunhaa/TaskManager/README.md

 1. **Backend**:

    * Navigate to the `spring-boot` folder.
+   * Run `mvn clean install` to download dependencies and build the project.
    * Run `docker-compose up -d` to start the MySQL container.
    * Import the project into your favorite IDE.
    * Start the Spring Boot application.